-When we camp we do not deny ourselves a good meal, by eating freeze dried, prepackaged food; after all, it is car camping, and a cooler full of fresh food is easy to bring a long if you follow our tips.
-We even bring homemade creme brulee!
+When we camp we do not deny ourselves a good meal, by eating freeze-dried, prepackaged food.
+After all, it is car camping, and a cooler full of fresh food is easy to bring along.
+A little secret, sometimes we even bring homemade creme brulee!
 Or make Paella, over the campfire.
-The key to planning out your “gourmet” camp excursion is to plan your menu, and pack everything before you leave town.
-We learned the hard way once, by waiting until the last grocery store before we headed into primitive land; the food choices were grim, and we were disappointed.
+The key to planning out your camp meals is to plan your menu and pack everything before you leave town.
+We learned the hard way years ago, by waiting until the last grocery store before we headed into primitive land; the food choices were grim, and we were extremely disappointed.

-Lunches: Friday afternoon (the drive), Saturday, Sunday, and Monday (the drive home).
+- Lunches: Friday afternoon (the drive), Saturday, Sunday, and Monday (the drive home).
 Turkey or Roast Beef sandwiches and a potato or macaroni salad, as well as freshly cut carrot/celery sticks.
 I will pick up about a 1/2 pound of each meat, thinly sliced, from the deli.
-I will bring pita bread, mustard, sprouts or a head of lettuce, cheese (which has been thinly sliced at the deli) and mustard.
+I bring pita bread, mustard, sprouts, or some lettuce, cheese (which has been thinly sliced at the deli), and mustard.
 I make the salad the day before leaving, it packs easily.

-Breakfast: Saturday, Sunday, and Monday.
-One morning we will have cornmeal griddle cakes with sausage patties.
-Another morning will be eggs with sausage patties, and the last morning will be yogurt with fruit, nuts, and coconut nectar.
+- Breakfast: Saturday, Sunday, and Monday.
+One morning we have cornmeal griddle cakes with sausage patties.
+Another morning will be eggs with sausage patties, and the last morning will be yogurt with fruit and nuts, maybe even some granola.
 To prepare beforehand, I pre-make my cornmeal griddle cake mix and store it in a large mason jar.
 I buy a pound of ground pork sausage, season it with salt, pepper, and fresh thyme leaves.
-Fruit, I bring blueberries, blackberries or bananas, along with either pecans or walnuts.
-Coconut nectar, I make before hand and put it into a small jar for easy transport.
+Fruit, I bring blueberries, blackberries, or bananas, along with either pecans or walnuts.

-Dinner: Friday, Saturday, and Sunday.
+- Dinner: Friday, Saturday, and Sunday.
 One evening we usually have steak or tri-trip with Campfire Mushrooms.
-Another meal may be grilled chicken and vegetables, or grilled burgers.
+Another meal maybe grilled chicken and vegetables, or maybe grilled burgers.
 Sausages also make a great meal, just add some grilled onions with red peppers and put it on a baguette.
 I always have grilled vegetables of some sort as well as a salad.

-Beverages: We are not juice or soda drinkers, so we bring a lot of water, as well as a some lemons and limes to toss in for flavor.
-A bottle of pre-made ice tea is also nice to bring along.
+- Beverages: We are not juice or soda drinkers, so we bring a lot of water, as well as some lemons and limes to toss in for flavor.
+A bottle of pre-made ice tea is also nice as well.
 Coffee and tea for the mornings.
-As well as some beer and wine for later in the day.
+As well as beer and wine for later in the day.